itismyera/7-Zip-zstd/backup/README.md

 ## Codec Plugin for Far Manager
 - copy the `Zipr.dll` file from `C:\Program Files\Zipr-Zstandard\Zipr.dll` to `C:\Program Files\Far Manager\Plugins\ArcLite\Zipr.dll`
-- then restart the Far manager - and on next start, you will have support for Zipr Zstandard archives ;-)
+- then restart the Far manager - and on next start, you will have support for Ziprtandard archives ;-)

 ## Benchmarks